asifshaik8639/dynamic-drag-drap-demo/README.md

 - Save the order of cards locally and update every five seconds if changes are made.

 ## Pending
- - View card images in an overlay  with a placeholder spinner during loading.
+ - Displaying a placeholder spinner during loading.

 ## Technologies Used
 - **Frontend:** React, JavaScript, CSS